 It’s for this reason that the United Nations declared 3 December the International Day of Persons with Disabilities.
 The day is also an opportunity to reflect on the challenges that this diverse and talented group still face today, including in the workplace.

 The majority of disabilities are typically acquired during working age, and yet research provides ample evidence of how more can be done to help empower every working-age person with a disability to make their full contribution to the world of work.
 Higher unemployment, inequitable pay and limited career progression can be persistent—and, frankly, unacceptable—issues, as can be discrimination and prejudice.

-At Deloitte, we are focused on providing everyone with equal opportunities to grow, develop and succeed.
-Disability inclusion has been a focus for the firms across our global network for some time—from accessibility plans to coaching programs, scholarships and internships—and it is now also a core tenet of Deloitte’s global diversity, equity, and inclusion strategy.
+At Deloitte, we are focussed on providing everyone with equal opportunities to grow, develop and succeed.
+Disability inclusion has been a focus for the firms across our global network for some time—from accessibility plans to coaching programmes, scholarships and internships—and it is now also a core tenet of Deloitte’s global diversity, equity and inclusion strategy.

 One example of how we’re aiming to raise awareness is through sharing stories of lived experiences.
 The story of Thiago, a wheelchair user, is part of Deloitte Global’s award-winning Can You See Me? series of films.
 While the character is fictional and portrayed by an actor with a similar lived experience, the film represents the authentic stories of many people and was created to help people understand that we are all a sum of our parts and experiences—and that our words and actions can have an impact on others.